streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 ## Session State

 Session State provides a dictionary-like interface where you can save information that is preserved between script reruns.
-Commonly, a Session State value is initialized at the beginning of a script.
-The value is then used and updated within the script.
 Use `st.session_state` with key or attribute notation to store and recall values.
 For example, `st.session_state["my_key"]` or `st.session_state.my_key`.
+Remember that widgets handle thier statefulness all by themselves, so you won't always need to use Session State!

 ### What is a session?

-By session, we mean a particular instance of viewing an app.
+A session is a single instance of viewing an app.
 If you view an app from two different tabs in your browser, each tab will have its own session.
-So each viewer of an app will have a Session State tied to the specific view in the specific tab of their browser they are using.
-Streamlit maintains this session as the user navigates and interacts with the app.
-If a user refreshes their browser page or reloads the URL to the app, their Session State resets and the begin again with a new session.
+So each viewer of an app will have a Session State tied to their specific view.
+Streamlit maintains this session as the user interacts with the app.
+If the user refreshes their browser page or reloads the URL to the app, their Session State resets and they begin again with a new session.

 ### Examples of using Session State